Cartmell

 There are great places to visit near Cartmell including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-Cartmell has some unmissable country parks nearby like Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.
+Don't miss Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park's country parks if visiting the area around Cartmell.

-There are a number of towns near Cartmell including Callington, Polperro, and St Ives.
+The area around Cartmell boasts some of the best towns including Callington, Polperro, and St Ives.

-There are a number of hills near to Cartmell including Kit Hill Country Park.
+Hills to visit near Cartmell include Kit Hill Country Park.

 The area around Cartmell features a number of interesting airports including Cornwall Airport Newquay, and Land's End Airport.